jchburmester/pomodoro/README.md

 4. Input error when trying to train
 5. Discuss epoch setting (especially in weight pruning since this seems to be a special case?)
 6. Commenting + Code Cleaning + Function descriptions
 7. analysis.py file to be continued.
 Requires training logs to do so.
+Idea for the last lines of the file would be to delete all files on the run folders to ensure a fresh start during consecutive training.
 8. Once step 7 is done, amend shell pipeline.
 9. Discuss arguments of shell file.